ibm-cloud-docs/openshift/openshift_ts.md

         ```
         {: pre}
 4. Review the output of the first step to check the **Worker Zones**.
 If your cluster has multiple zones, make sure that you enable [VRF or VLAN spanning](/docs/openshift?topic=openshift-subnets#basics_segmentation).
 5. Log in to your cluster with the `--admin` credentials so that you do not need to copy the `oc login` token from the OpenShift web console.
+For other log in options, see [Connecting to the cluster from the CLI](/docs/openshift?topic=openshift-access_cluster#access_oc_cli).
     ```
     ibmcloud oc cluster config -c <cluster_name_or_ID> --admin
     ```